How Long Is a Website’s Lifespan?

 But how much does website design really matter?
 Your business is the best at what it does.
 Will your customers really go elsewhere just because your website isn’t new and shiny anymore?

 Yes.
 Design quality is one of the biggest factors that give websites credibility.
 People make snap judgments about your business based on your website.
-A single broken link or few additional seconds of load time can send them to your competitors.
+A single broken link or a few additional seconds of load time can send them to your competitors.